-21749 COMPUTERISED INFORMATION SYSTEMS FOR MANAGERS (6cp); prerequisite basic understanding of personal computer systems, DOS, and introduction to software packages
+21749 COMPUTER-BASED INFORMATION SYSTEMS FOR MANAGERS

+prerequisite basic understanding of personal computer systems, DOS, and introduction to software packages

 Provides an overview of computer-based information systems; examines how information systems are designed to support management functions; explores the use or misuse of the information systems in the Public Sector.
-Topics include the concepts of MIS, information technology, uses and application of management information systems; database management systems, design of systems, evaluation control, resource allocation, organisational implementation of management information systems.
+Topics include the concepts of MIS, information technology, uses and application of management information systems; database management systems, design of systems, evaluation, control of information systems; implications of introducing information systems in organisations.

-21750 ADVANCED THEORY IN EMPLOYMENT RELATIONS (6cp)
+21750 ADVANCED THEORY IN EMPLOYMENT RELATIONS

-Students undertake indepth reading in a selected area of employment relations theory and research.
+Students undertake in-depth reading in a selected area of employment relations theory and research.
 Each student is assigned to a supervisor for guidance and will regularly attend and present the results of their work to a graduate seminar.

-21751 MANAGEMENT RESEARCH METHODS (6cp)
+21751 MANAGEMENT RESEARCH METHODS

 Provides students with the knowledge necessary to understand and use research methods and the more common techniques.
 Areas covered include survey research methods, observational studies, data analytic techniques experimental and quasiexperimental designs and qualitative methods such as case studies.
-Topics include questionnaire construction; survey students (interview, mail, telephone); sampling methods; indexes and scales; analysing and presenting survey data; experimental design; evaluation research; qualitative methods (content analysis, case studies, etc.).
+Topics include questionnaire construction; survey of students (interview, mail, telephone); sampling methods; indexes and scales; analysing and presenting survey data; experimental design; evaluation research; qualitative methods (content analysis, case studies, etc).

-21752 EMPLOYMENT RELATIONS RESEARCH PROJECT (6cp); corequisite 21751 Management Research Methods
+21752 EMPLOYMENT RELATIONS RESEARCH PROPOSAL

+prerequisite/corequisite 21751 Management Research Methods

 The completion of a thorough literature review and the development of a detailed proposal for the project to be completed in 21716 Employment Relations Research Project.
 Students will be allocated to a supervisor appropriate to their topic area and expected to read widely and in depth in this area.
-The project proposal will be presented orally to a graduate seminar as well as in the form of a written proposal covering the literature review and the aims and research methodology of the proposed project.
+The project proposal will be presented orally to a Graduate Seminar as well as in the form of a written proposal covering the literature review and the aims and research methodology of the proposed project.

-21753 ADVANCED PUBLIC SECTOR MANAGEMENT (6cp); prerequisite semesters 1-4 Master of Management (Public)
+21753 ADVANCED PUBLIC SECTOR MANAGEMENT

+prerequisite Semesters I to 4 Master of Management (Public)